paasovaara/scala-nlp/README.md

 Currently project uses old Scala version (2.11) because one of the dependencies we use for [plotting the HTML graphs](https://github.com/vegas-viz/Vegas) has pre-built libraries only for that version.
-It's possible to build that project with newer Scala version in case we want to upgrade (possibly add as a git submodule?)
+It's possible to build that project with newer Scala version in case we want to upgrade (possibly add as a git submodule?).
+Anyway we might want to do it since the latest release is very old (July 2017)